DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-a-people-profession/summer-week-2-induction-tutor-materials.md

 ### Learn that:

-- 1.5 A culture of mutual trust and respect supports effective relationships.
+- 1.5.
+A culture of mutual trust and respect supports effective relationships.
-- 1.6 High quality teaching has a long-term positive effect on pupils' life chances, particularly for children from disadvantaged backgrounds
+- 1.6.
+High quality teaching has a long-term positive effect on pupils' life chances, particularly for children from disadvantaged backgrounds.
-- 7.7 Pupils’ investment in learning is also driven by their prior experiences and perceptions of success and failure.
+- 7.7.
+Pupils’ investment in learning is also driven by their prior experiences and perceptions of success and failure.

 ### Learn how to:

 Motivate pupils, by:

-- 7n Providing opportunities for pupils to articulate their long-term goals and helping them to see how these are related to their success in school.
+- 7n.
+Providing opportunities for pupils to articulate their long-term goals and helping them to see how these are related to their success in school.

 ### How to prepare for the session